Dhia-naouali/GANs-Gallery/README.md

 the sure thing is they make our FYPs much more intertaining the aim of this project is to create more of'em

-Training GANs with limited Data (ADA): [paper](https://arxiv.org/pdf/2006.06676)
 note to self: start documenting and sharing papers
+Done, notion notes linked